Civil Rights Act of 1957: Parts

-Part I—establishment of Commission on Civil Rights
+Part IEstablishment of the Commission on Civil Rights

-Section 101 set up a six-member Civil Rights Commission in the executive branch to gather information on citizens' deprivation of voting rights based on color, race, religion, or national origin as well as the legal background, the laws, and the policies of the federal government.
-The commission was to take testimony or written complaints from individuals on the difficulties in registering and voting.
-It would submit a final report to the President and the Congress within two years and then cease to exist.
+Part I, consisting of sections 101–106, establishes a six-member Civil Rights Commission in the executive branch to gather information on citizens' deprivation of voting rights based on color, race, religion, or national origin; in addition the legal background, the laws, and the policies of the federal government relating to voting rights.
+It delineates the procedures, powers, and responsibilities of the commission.
+The commission was to take testimony or written complaints from individuals on the difficulties in voting registration and denial of voting rights.
+Required of the commission were periodic reports to congress and the president, as well as a final report within two years, after which it would be disbanded.